Nosebleed

 4. Breathe through your mouth.

-5. Apply a covered icepack to the bridge of your nose – cold helps blood vessels to narrow which slows bleeding.
+5. Apply a covered icepack to the bridge of your nose – cold helps blood vessels to become narrower which slows bleeding.

 6. After 10 minutes, check if the bleeding has stopped.
-If bleeding continues after 20 minutes of pressure or if there is too much bleeding, continue the pressure and see your doctor or call 111 for an ambulance immediately.
+If bleeding continues after 20 minutes of pressure, or if there's too much bleeding, continue the pressure and see your healthcare provider or call 111 for an ambulance immediately.

 Tips for nosebleed first aid

-• Make sure you are squeezing the soft part of the nose – it won’t do anything if you are pressing on the hard bony bridge or top part of your nose.
+• Make sure you're squeezing the soft part of the nose – it won’t do anything if you're pressing on the hard bony bridge or top part of your nose (see the image below).

 • Don't keep releasing the pressure to see if the bleeding has stopped.
 Stay sitting comfortably and watch the clock for a full 10 minutes before you check.